 Being accredited means that the school has been officially recognized for it’s academic excellence, so it is an educational institution that has met certain criteria to come highly recommended.

-Many colleges also offer fantastic dental assisting education although they are not specifically touted as dental assistant schools.
-The choices available to you are phenomenal right now for an education in dental assisting.
+Many colleges also offer fantastic education although they are not specifically touted as schools for dentist assitants.
+The choices available to you are phenomenal right now for an education in this field.

 Here is an eye-opener for those thinking of trying to find their own way into the dental assisting world without proper education: The DANB (Dental Assistant National Board), who can be likened to the Bar Association of dental assistants, (meaning, you have to pass the board’s tests through them) requires a full two years of on the job experience before being able to earn a certification, without prior education.

-That speaks volumes of the length of time it would take to become proficient in a dental assisting position without suitable, previous training and education.
+That speaks volumes of the length of time it would take to become proficient in an assisting position without suitable, previous training and education.
 Why not just get educated?

 Often, in the times we live in, we hear of people around us obtaining degrees with little or no recollection of even knowing they were in school.
 Ask them.
 It is that easy for one who is willing to make minor adjustments.